pauljxtan/souffle/README.md

 mathsci
 ========
 Python modules for computational science and mathematics.
 For personal education and amusement, only standard library modules are used (except in __examples__ where matplotlib is used for visualization), and clarity is greatly emphasized over performance.
-Absolutely not meant for serious applications -- one would certainly prefer numpy/scipy/etc. to my inefficient routines.
+Not optimized for efficiency.

 Documented in Epytext -- see the gh-pages branch (hosted on http://pauljxtan.github.io/mathsci) for the latest API docs.

+See __tests__ for unit tests.

 ### Modules ###
 * __constants__: various physical constants